 Step 1: Gather supplies

-Besides fresh flowers, you’re going to need a container.
-I’m using a plastic tub with a tight-fitting lid for the desiccant.
+Besides fresh flowers, you will need a container with a tight-fitting lid for the desiccant.

 Step 2: Add a drying layer